 Achi blockchain has reached 10 PiB of unique network space in 10 weeks after the launch.

-Only 10 weeks after the launch Achi blockchain has reached 10 PiB of unique netspace.
-Netspace has been growing steadily and exponentially at av.
-5% per day

 Many cryptocurrency experts know Corporate and Central Bank Cryptocurrencies are only good for buying Bitcoin.
-My goal is to ensure that with time this changes to… buying Achi and Bitcoin”TOKYO, JAPAN, October 21, 2021 /EINPresswire.com/ -- Only 10 weeks after the launch Achi blockchain (achicoin.org) has reached 10 PiB of unique network space.
+My goal is to ensure that with time this changes to “… buying Achi and Bitcoin””LONDON, UK, October 23, 2021 /EINPresswire.com/ -- Only 10 weeks after the launch Achi blockchain (achicoin.org) has reached 10 PiB of unique network space.
 Achi netspace has been growing steadily and exponentially at average 5% per day.
 Rapid growth of netspace is mainly driven by both growing number of new Achi true “farmers” joining the blockchain all over the world and veteran farmers growing storage space allocated to Achi network.
 Together with growing number of “farmers” we observe rapid growth of unique wallet addresses in the blockchain, which now exceeds 1225.

 — Sten Achiho